There is no set size for choko, and there are many variations.

 In addition, porcelain is thinner than earthenware, is light, easy to lift, and has a cool feel.

-You can enjoy a wide range of flavors, from rich to sharp and dry.
+wide range of flavors, from rich to sharp and dry.

 Glass